-"Dangerous and Frustrating" Time Ahead for America, Former CIA Director Predicts in Ubben Lecture
+"Dangerous and Frustrating" Time Ahead for America, Former CIA Director Robert Gates Predicts in Ubben Lecture

 December 3, 2001

-Dr. Gates (at right with DePauw President Robert G. Bottoms), who served as director of the Central Intelligence Agency under President George H. W. Bush and spent nearly twenty seven years as an intelligence professional, serving six presidents, further predicts that [DOWNLOAD AUDIO: "Sustaining Support" 434KB] "sustaining popular support at home will eventually prove difficult, especially as the cost and the inconvenience of the war grow, and especially as the months pass without another attack."
+Dr. Gates (at right with DePauw President Robert G. Bottoms), who served as director of the CIA under President George H. W. Bush from 1991-93 and spent nearly twenty seven years as an intelligence professional, serving six presidents.
+Speaking before a full house of students, faculty, alumni and others, he further predicts that [DOWNLOAD AUDIO: "Sustaining Support" 434KB] "sustaining popular support at home will eventually prove difficult, especially as the cost and the inconvenience of the war grow, and especially as the months pass without another attack."

-Gates talked more about that issue at an afternoon news conference at Watson Forum of the Pulliam Center for Contemporary Media, telling reporters, [DOWNLOAD VIDEO: "Big Challenge" 1225KB] [DOWNLOAD AUDIO: "Big Challenge" 628KB] "As the attacks are further behind us, and especially if there are no further attacks for some period to come, I think that getting people to remember why they're bearing that cost will be a challenge for our political leaders."
+Gates, who began his day at a breakfast with DePauw students and faculty, also talked more about the road ahead post-9/11 at an afternoon news conference at Watson Forum of the Pulliam Center for Contemporary Media.
+There he told reporters, [DOWNLOAD VIDEO: "Big Challenge" 1225KB] [DOWNLOAD AUDIO: "Big Challenge" 628KB] "As the attacks are further behind us, and especially if there are no further attacks for some period to come, I think that getting people to remember why they're bearing that cost will be a challenge for our political leaders."

 Gates says many, if not all government agencies have [DOWNLOAD VIDEO: "LESSONS LEARNED" 901KB] [DOWNLOAD AUDIO: "LESSONS LEARNED" 552KB] "political leaders in the White House and in the Congress in the 1990s, who neglected all of the elements of what we now call "homeland defense."